Surgical Site Infection

 How can you prevent a surgical site infection?

-There are a number of ways to prevent surgical infection:
+There are ways to prevent surgical infection:

 • Tell your surgeon and care team if you have diabetes.
 Maintaining a normal blood sugar is important to prevent infection.